Jungle Hunt

-is a side-scrolling platform-action game developed by Taito for arcades.
+is a 1982 platform video game developed and published by Taito for arcades.
 It was originally distributed in 1982 as then quickly modified and re-released as Jungle Hunt following a copyright dispute over the player character's likeness to Tarzan.
 Taito also distributed a less successful rebranding of the game as Pirate Pete in 1982.
 Jungle King, along with Moon Patrol released a month earlier, is one of the first video games with parallax scrolling.

 The player controls an unnamed character moving through right-to-left scrolling scenes to rescue a woman from cannibals by swinging from vine to vine, swimming through a crocodile-infested river, avoiding rolling boulders, and jumping over her captors.

 Home versions of Jungle Hunt were published by Atari, Inc. for the Atari 2600, Atari 5200, and Atari 8-bit computers starring a British explorer named Sir Dudley.
 Ports under the Atarisoft label were released for Apple II, ColecoVision, Commodore 64, VIC-20, and IBM PC compatibles.